From 5 Aspects to Know About DPF Regeneration and DPF Regeneration Scanner Recommended

 What is DPF regeneration?

 DPF (Diesel Particulate Filter regeneration) regeneration is the process used by diesel engines fitted with diesel particulate filters to burn off soot particles that have accumulated in the filter.
-In order to ensure that DPF can continuously and effectively filter out harmful emissions from diesel engines, this process is necessary.
+In order to ensure that DPF can continuously and effectively filter out harmful emissions from diesel engines, this process is generally required for proper DPF operation.

 The methods of DPF regeneration